SaaS vs Cloud Computing: What Canadian Businesses Need to Know in 2026

 Control and Management

 With SaaS, the vendor manages all infrastructure, security, and maintenance.
-You get little visibility into how data is stored or processed — you simply use the application.
-With cloud infrastructure (IaaS/PaaS), you manage configurations, backups, access controls, and monitoring.
+You don’t get much visibility into how data is stored or processed—you simply use the application.
+With cloud infrastructure (IaaS/PaaS), you’re managing configurations, backups, access controls, and monitoring yourself.
 You own the decision-making but accept the operational burden.
-Cloud infrastructure gives you visibility into alerts, events, and system performance; SaaS typically exposes only what the vendor chooses to show you.
+Cloud infrastructure gives you visibility into alerts, events, and system performance; SaaS typically doesn’t expose anything the vendor doesn’t want you to see.

 Cost Structure